 School begins with Period 1 at 9.00 am.
 Seniors who have a zero period will begin at 8.00 am.
 The day finishes at 3.10pm every day except Wednesday, when it finishes at 3.00pm.

 In 2016 an innovative ‘Flexible Learning Day’ once a fortnight for Year 11 commenced.
-From 2017 this model will be adopted by both senior years.
+From 2017 this model was adopted by both senior years.

 The model provides: greater flexibility and specialty access for students within their learning options, improved independence and time to work on major projects and assessment tasks, greater subject choice, improved mentoring and tutoring possibilities as well as optimise Senior Study usage and minimise lost travel time and lessons missed for various reasons.